 I have a session of pine open and connected to the office Exchange server all day long.
 I also have one connected to my personal email server all day long.
 I like this because it it runs in a little terminal window.
 No pop-ups, no loud dings, and certainly no giant jumbo full-screen display of crap.
 A list of messages.
 Simple.
 Using the GTD kung-fu grip on time allotment lets me quickly stay sane.
 If I can do it in 2 minutes or less, I do it.
 Usually these are just things that require a reply, and not even a very well thought-out one.
 If something requires thinking, the coffee-crazed caffeinated captains of industry like a lot of touching.
 So I use a TextPander macro that says something like “I have your message, I’m thinking about it, and I’ll get back to you later” and then I save it into that @Action folder.
 I weed through @Action when I get to the office and when I leave.
-This is because I’m also on-call or effectively required to work at all hours to stay above water, so I file things into @Action when I’m not even in the office.
+This is because I’m also on-call or effectively required to work at all hours to stay above water, so I file things [email protected] when I’m not even in the office.
 Mainly to tickle myself when I’m in a working mood.
 Out of office email is mostly triage and little movements.
 Just keeping things nice and tidy.
 If something is a favor or otherwise low-priority, I file it into @Deferred.
 If it is merely something I want to keep handy while I’m working on other things, I file it into @Reference.
 This lets me keep the latest IP address of Lab Machine Beta readily available.
 Again, because I’m using pine most of the time, I can easily recover anything I file into these folders.
 I treat them as Inboxes in pine so they all show up in a nice list for me.

 Figure: what my pine session looks like